Your First-Year Course

 Most First-Year Courses pay particular attention to writing and library research to introduce students to these skills and offer guidance around the academic expectations at Macalester.
 Many courses also utilize student writing preceptors to provide additional writing support and peer mentoring.
 Often these courses are regular department offerings that have been tailored to the needs of incoming students.

-The professor for your First-Year Course is also your advisor when you begin college at Macalester.
+Once matched to your First-Year Course, the professor for that course is also your advisor when you begin college at Macalester.
 This means new students have immediate access to their advisor for academic questions and general advice about learning at Mac.

-Starting in the summer before college, your professor will contact you and help you throughout your first semester, which includes helping you select courses for the spring semester.
+You’ll connect with your professor and will have time to meet with them during Orientation.
 After the first semester, students may keep their advisor and choose other academic advisors that align with their academic interests.

 Residential First-Year Courses